Post-operation safety time

 The next demands are due even later.
 We could plan this orders on the requested due date, while fully respecting a safety delay of 3 days in the decoupling buffer.

 Note that in this example, there is no inventory planned for the finished product.
 We plan to ship the product as soon as the second step of the production process is finished.
 Only the decoupling buffer is planned to carry inventory.
-In the cookbook recipe on quantity based safety stock we will pick up this very same example and add safety stock targets for the finished product.
+In the example on quantity based safety stock we will pick up this very same example and add safety stock targets for the finished product.